minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

 Introduction
 ============

-MineRL provides support for sending Minecraft Commands to the world.
+MineRL provides support for sending `Minecraft commands <https://minecraft.fandom.com/wiki/Commands>`_.
-In addition to opening up numerous custom environment possibilities (Minecraft commands can be used to move players, summon or destroy mobs and blocks, reset player health/food, apply potions effects, and much more), this feature can be *very* useful for for speeding up training.
+In addition to opening up numerous custom environment possibilities (Minecraft commands can be used to move players, summon or destroy mobs and blocks, reset player health/food, apply potions effects, and much more), this feature can be *very* useful for speeding up training.

 .. warning::

    This feature is in BETA; it comes with a number of restrictions.

-   Only chats from the first agent (“agent_0”) are supported.
+   Only messages from the first agent (“agent_0”) are supported in the multiagent setting.

    You must add the :code:`ChatAction` handler to your envspec.